devopshobbies/terraform-tutorial/README.md

 This is a brand new Persian Terraform free tutorial from @[babakDoraniArab](https://github.com/babakDoraniArab), contribute and improve this tutorial repo.
-You can find a list of videos in this readme including the branch link.

 There is a branch for each video on this repository that holds the codes that are written in the related video.

-You can explore them and check them.
-The `main` branch points to the latest changes.
+Also, if you would like to contribute just go and check the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ## Table of Contents